Improving Hyperspectral Adversarial Robustness Under Multiple Attacks: Introduction

 \section{Introduction}

-In recent years hyperspectral imaging has seen rapid growth with the push to semantically label each pixel.
-However, these state-of-the-art semantic segmentation neural networks are quite vulnerable to the addition of imperceptible perturbations to the input data~\cite{d1}.
-These perturbations are often well-crafted attacks that when added in small amounts to an input image, drastically fool the network and decrease the accuracy of the prediction~\cite{d2}.
-To combat this challenge and make the network robust toward attacks, adversarial training is performed on the network.
-The main philosophy behind adversarial training is to make the current trained network, or a new network, classify attacked and non-attacked samples accurately.
-To achieve this, one generates the adversarial examples and then either continually trains the trained network, or mixes the attack examples with non-attacked examples and trains a new network from scratch \cite{d3,d4}.
-However, in this approach, the network performs worse on each individual data attack type due to the updated weights, but better overall.
-Another approach is to detect the attacked data to avoid it during classification.
-Adversarial detection focuses on using a trained network or feature space analysis to determine if a sample is under attack or not.
+Current semantic segmentation models are vulnerable to the addition of imperceptible perturbations to the input data~\cite{d1}.
+These perturbations are well-crafted attacks that when added in small amounts to a sample, drastically fool the model and decrease accuracy~\cite{d2}.
+To combat this challenge and make the model robust toward attacks, adversarial training is performed on the model.
+To perform adversarial training on a model, one generates the adversarial examples and then either continually trains the trained model, or mixes the attack examples with non-attacked examples and trains a new model from scratch \cite{d3,d4}.
+In this approach, the model performs worse on each individual data attack type due to the updated weights, but better overall.
+Another approach is to detect the attacked data to avoid it during classification via adversarial detection.
 In this case, the attacks are often ignored, despite having information that might be valuable to classify \cite{d15}.
-In this work, we fuse the strengths of these two approaches while removing their weaknesses.
-In our approach, we use attack-type detection and utilize it in semantic segmentation.
-After each sample is separated based on the attack type, our ensemble model classifies attacks individually so that each sub-network is an expert at a particular attack, thereby preserving the optimal decision boundaries for the classification task.\\ {\bf Contribution:} (1) Explore the effects of adversarial examples on semantic segmentation with multiple attacks present and use the ensemble method to make a class label prediction.
-(2) Utilize the similarity measure Centered Kernel Alignment (CKA) on logits to assist in attack labeling in the discriminator phase.
-(3) Develop a novel ADE-Net model that can use any semantic segmentation network while classifying attack type and class type in one unified model.
+In this work, we fuse the strengths of these two approaches.
+To detect and defend against adversarial attacks in one model, a novel Adversarial Discriminator Ensemble Network (ADE-Net) model is proposed.
+While most models focus on network architecture and robustness, ADE-Net can use any semantic segmentation network while classifying attack type and class type in one unified model.